Audio glossary

 AudiogramAlso known as the hearing curve, this describes a person's subjective (frequency-dependent) hearing ability.

-Auditory perceptionThe holistic sensory perception of sound.
+Auditory perceptionThe overall sensory experience of sound.

 AUXThe AUX input (aux is short for auxiliary) is an analogue input for stereo audio signals.